 You are taking a positive proactive step to work on your pedagogy.
 It is much more likely that colleagues with whom you choose to share will respect that.

-What happens at the end of the intervention process?
+What happens at the end of the collaboration process?

-This is up to you and the intervenor.
+This is up to you and the peer partner.
 We hope that you will find yourself a more effective teacher.
-But it is also possible that the intervenor will urge you to get more assistance or to consider career alternatives.
+But it is also possible that the peer partner will urge you to get more assistance or to consider career alternatives.
 If you’re interested, our alternative careers liaison will help you prepare to look for a job outside teaching.

 Who will know that I'm in the program?

-The intervenor must introduce him/herself to your principal and to your UFT chapter leader.
-Because PIP is a contractually confidential program, together, you and the Intervenor will decide how she/he will be introduced to all others.
+The peer partner must introduce him/herself to your principal and to your UFT chapter leader.
+Because PIP is a contractually confidential program, together, you and the peer partner will decide how she/he will be introduced to all others.

 What if my principal or supervisor wants to observe and evaluate me during my participation in this program?

-The contract specifically prohibits any observation and evaluation for the first three months of intervention.
+The contract specifically prohibits any observation and evaluation for the first three months of collaboration.
 However, supervisors will otherwise continue to exercise their responsibilities.

 Who decides whether I apply to PIP?